 It’s imperative that you have items on hand to take care of anyone that might get infected in your home and to prevent anyone from getting infected.
 Consider keeping all of your Pandemic Supplies in a large bin.
 Here is a list to keep in mind, including some essentials:

-- Immune boosters like: Vitamin C, crystalline Vitamin C, Garlic pills, and Echinacea
+- Immune boosters like: Vitamin C, powdered Vit C, Garlic pills, and Echinacea

 - Medications for: Congestion, Antidiarrheal, Inflammation Reducers, Fever Reducers

 - Essential Oils: Frankincense, Oregano, Eucalyptus, Tea Tree, Lemon, Peppermint